GR20 in Corsica: The Toughest Hut-to-Hut Trek

 As stated above, huts do have electricity.
 However, charging your phone or camera can be quite a challenge given the number of trekkers and the limited number of sockets.
 Having a charged phone is not just a luxury, it is also a safety measure.
 You might not need it for yourself, but if you come across an injured trekker, you will need to ask for help and a charged phone is key.
 Make sure to carry extra batteries with you or a solar charger.

-Is the route well signposted?
+Navigation on Corisca, Is the GR20 route well signposted?

 Packing List for the GR20

-It doesn't matter where you are going trekking or for how long: Carrying the right equipment with you is paramount.
-For a hiking trip in the mountains, you will need, first and foremost, a good backpack.
+It doesn't matter where you are trekking or for how long: carrying the right equipment with you is paramount.
+For a hiking trip in the mountains, a good is backpack essential.
 Its size will depend on how many days you will be spending in the mountains, the season, and the clothes you will be taking with you.
 We have prepared a packing list with some essential clothing that you should include and some extras that you may find useful:

 • Essentials